Infection spread for the frog model on trees: Introduction

-We also show that the model is strongly recurrent, in the sense that the number of visits to the root grows linearly: \begin{thm}\thlabel{thm:strong.rec} Let $V_t$ be the number of times the root has been visited up to time $t$ in the frog model on $\TT_d$ with i.i.d.-$\Poi(\mu)$ initial conditions, where $\mu\geq 5d^2$.
+We also show that the model is strongly recurrent, in the sense that the number of visits to the root grows linearly: \begin{theorem} Let $V_{t}$ be the number of times the root has been visited up to time $t$ in the frog model on $\TT _{d}$ with i.i.d.-$\Poi (\mu )$ initial conditions, where $\mu \geq 5d^{2}$.
 For some $c$ depending only on $d$,